weareleaf/handbook/the-simple-workflow.md

 - Is there an opportunity to kill two birds with one stone?
 - Can a bit more work now save a lot of pain in the long term?

-Unless the solution is completely obvious, **communicate with the client**, combining your expertise with their business knowledge at this stage in order to understand the possible solutions available.
+Unless the solution is completely obvious, **communicate with the client**, combining your expertise with their business knowledge in order to understand the possible solutions available.
 You may also need to reach out to your co-workers for assistance.

 ## Make a joint decision
 Agree with the client on a solution.
 You may want to **communicate** a few options and have them choose based on benefits and drawbacks, or you might make a recommendation.
 Ensure the chosen solution is clearly communicated under your **linkable point of reference**.

-If the solution isn’t a obvious choice, include the reasoning the chosen solution in your **linkable point of reference**.
+If the solution isn’t a obvious choice, highlight key considerations in the **linkable point of reference**.
 Reasoning is often forgotten, and is frequently invaluable to refer back to.

 Lastly, provide a date estimate on your **linkable point of reference** for the chosen solution.
 If you think it’ll take you 5 working days to complete, figure out what date 5 working days is and then communicate that specific date, not “5 days”.
 This prevents confusion around how hour/day estimates translate into real world time.